guipn/Mutalirc/README.md

 # Mutalirc

 My IRC bot for node.js.
+This README file explains the implementation.

 ### Common Funcionalities